VistaCareTech/vistacare_communications_docs/docs/Tools.md

 * Drops are ignored.
 * Rows with `manual=true` are preserved.
 * Supports optional splice-start mode for downstream subtree recalculation.
+* Supports optional only write counts for entered plan IDs.

 </p>
 </div>